 - Advocate in the best interest of boys and boys’ schools.

-- Participate energetically on Board committees and task forces.
+- Energetically participate on board committees and task forces.

-- Collaborate with colleagues on behalf of ongoing assessment of IBSC to deepen and broaden the organization’s effectiveness and reach.
+- Collaborate with colleagues in ongoing assessment of IBSC to deepen and broaden the organization’s effectiveness and reach.

 - Serve as a positive, compelling ambassador for IBSC.

 Trustees are assigned to a specific committee and expected to participate in committee work throughout the year.
 Furthermore, trustees are expected to attend the annual board meeting held in conjunction with the IBSC Annual Conference and, as much as distance and expense allow, a second in-person board meeting held each year in January.
 Trustees’ schools or organizations normally absorb costs related to meeting attendance.
 In certain circumstances, grants are available to defray costs.
 Finally, trustees are expected to support the various IBSC regional conferences, programs, and online courses, whenever possible.

 Electing new trustees creates an opportunity to ensure the board reflects the composition of our regional membership and supports the mission and strategic focus of our coalition.
 Several factors considered in selecting trustees include:

 - The need for representation from all regions where we have a significant number of member schools;

 - The importance of perspectives and knowledge from all types of member boys’ schools and other organizations that support boys;

 - A commitment to the diversity of those who work in our schools; and

 - A history of support for the IBSC work and programs..